 Drover's Way (VRBO#639820) is one of two guest apartments that are part of a historic 100 year old home located on what used to be the passageway for drovers who were bringing their cattle and pigs to market.
 Drover's Way is next to our new "Nest on Broadway" - both are upstairs and include a parking space on site and guests enter through the front door.
-Our full time resident, Walton, lives downstairs and is happy to answer your questions and advise you while you're in town.
+Our full time resident lives downstairs, keeps things ship-shape, and is happy to answer your questions and advise you while you're in town.
 Lynne and Steve are often on site too, and if not, live only ten minutes away.

 Queen tempurpedic mattress in wrought iron bed frame

 Central air conditioning and heat individually controlled for your unit

 New kitchenette that includes microwave, small refrigerator, and instant hot plate

 Separate room with kitchenette, plush sofa and dining area

 HD wall mounted Smart TV with Charter TV